Live AI Engine Active

 For B2B customers in India, the SAC code for software subscriptions is typically 998314 (online information / software).
 For B2C customers, the same SAC applies.
 For business customers in another state (intra-India), the GST is IGST.
 For consumers in another country, the supply is zero-rated under LUT or eligible for IGST refund.

-Export of services — the LUT flow
+Export of services — zero-rated invoicing

 Bangalore business scenarios we run every day